+Figure 4.
+NER performance on LPSC 2016 documents.

 Relation extraction.
-We used the jSRE package [] to train a classifier to decide whether a compositional relation existed for each candidate (target, component) pair in the text.
-A component is any element or mineral.
+We used the jSRE package [4] to train a classifier to decide whether a compositional relation exists for a candidate (Target, Component) pair in the text (e.g., “Target Epworth contains calcium”).
+A Component is any Element or Mineral.
 The classifier uses a “bag-of-words” representation (i.e., ignores the order of words) of the sentence containing the target and component and knowledge about the position of the target and component within the sentence.
+We compiled training and test sets consisting of all candidate (Target, Component) pairs that were automatically extracted by the NER system.
+The number of candidates for each Component type are shown in Table 1.